Teacher helps her students with consistent use of rhythmic movements.

 Nina Gallwey, a remedial education teacher at Siskiyou School in Ashland, Oregon, offers this dramatic example of greater sensory maturity and coherence.
 Before participating in a movement program [from the Brain and Sensory Foundations program], the 8½-year-old student who drew these pictures [above] struggled with selective mutism.
 With regular rhythmic movement, this student’s strides amazed her speech therapist: She joined her school’s Drama Club and now reads aloud in class.

-Here is a another example of improved fine-motor skills in a different student:
+Here is another example of improved fine-motor skills in a different student:

 An important part of Nina Gallwey’s program is consistent use of innate rhythmic and reflex movements.
 After two years under Nina Gallwey’s lead, every participant in her program for struggling students was reading at grade level.